How to Make a Day in the Life Video

 A day in the life video is a powerful piece of recruitment marketing content.
 The best day in the life videos are balanced: they are realistic job previews that also show your company’s culture in action.

-Of course, these types of videos are great vehicles for employee storytelling, as you’re showcasing a particular employee and giving an inside scoop into their life at work.
+And they are great vehicles for employee storytelling – you’re showcasing a particular employee and giving an inside scoop into their life at work.

-Realistic Job Previews show both good and less desirable parts of the job.
+Realistic job previews show both the good and the less desirable parts of a job.

 Showing the reality of work is important for all roles, and critical for high-volume positions.
 You aren’t serving your company or candidates if new employees arrive with expectations that don’t match reality.
 It puts both at risk for early turnover.